Dodhara Chandani Bridge: Location

-One of the longest Multi-span Pedestrian Bridges in Nepal is located in the Kanchanpur district in the Mahakali zone in the Far-Western Development Region, Nepal.
+One of the longest Multi-span Pedestrian Bridges in Nepal is located in the Kanchanpur district in the Mahakali zone in the Far-Western Province, Nepal.
 It connects the two villages Dodhara and Chandani separated by the Mahakali River in Kanchanpur District.
 The bridge in the Mahakali Zone Management connects the Nepalese territories near Indo-Nepal border cut off by the river.